 2. Castle Point Lighthouse

 Castle Point Lighthouse is located in the Wairarapa region, north of Wellington.
 There is a great return walk which will take you down a boardwalk and over a reef where you can look for fossil shells.
 It’s pretty spectacular and is understandably well photographed.
 There is access to the beach as well so you can make a day of a trip out to Castle Point – especially if you have made the drive from Wellington which will take you around 2.5 hours.

 View this post on Instagram

 3. Cape Reinga Lighthouse

-Cape Reinga is perhaps New Zealand’s most photographed lighthouse thanks to its easy access.
+Cape Reinga is perhaps New Zealand’s most photographed lighthouse thanks to its relatively easy access.
 Located at the very northern tip of the North Island, Cape Reinga attracts thousands of visitors every year who flock to the see the colliding of the Tasman Sea and the Pacific Ocean – a remarkable sight, especially on a stormy day.
 The reason we say that access is relatively easy is that it’s a long drive to get to the northernmost tip of New Zealand, especially if you are day-tripping from popular spots like Paihia in the Bay of Islands.
 Once you get there, it is a more straightforward stroll with a few steps to tackle that will get you on the way back up!